 - You agree to Optus implementing a proposed resolution to your complaint by a specified time; or

-- Your complaint is treated as an urgent complaint, which we will work to resolve within 48 hours; or
+- Your complaint is treated as an urgent complaint, which we will work to resolve within 2 working days; or

 - You do not meet your obligations to implement Optus' proposed resolution by a specified time.

 If there is a delay in resolving your complaint, we will contact you as soon as possible after we become aware of it.
 If we think it will take us longer than 15 days to resolve, we will provide you with additional information about the delay, expected timeframe to resolve it, and avenues for external dispute resolution, if the expected delay will be longer than 10 working days

 When you speak to us regarding a complaint, the consultant will usually communicate with you directly when resolving your concerns.
 They may also provide you with a direct telephone number to contact them if you want to follow up with them.